nminet/kostache/README.md

 ## Caveats

 IOS/OSX cannot check the type of a kotlin lambda parameter.
-Because of this, kotlin lambdas in section position taking one parameter MUST take a **String** parameter (which will receive the section body).
+Because of this, kotlin lambdas in section position taking one parameter must take a ***String*** parameter (which will receive the section body).
+Any other parameter type triggers undefined behaviour.

 The Mustache specification does not provide scoping for changes in delimiters inside a file.
 In this implementation the change is effective immediately after the delimiters tag and remains